 Psychiatrists work with mental health patients, and child psychiatrists work specifically with children.
 For example, child psychiatrists might create a treatment plan for a child on the autism spectrum that integrates multiple psychotherapies and techniques.
 Helping young patients and prescribing the correct medications can help change lives.
-Psychiatrists are paid around $193,680.
 A psychiatry job requires a medical degree and psychiatry certification.

 Child psychiatrists have to communicate regularly with patients, families and staff.
 Psychiatrists should have good decision making, analysis, verbal and written communication, and organizational skills.

-Child welfare specialists and social workers hold positions in child protective services, as well as welfare programs.
-By providing counseling and support to children and families, they make government programs as successful as possible.
-Child welfare specialists are typically involved with family and community services such as child abuse/neglect investigations, shelter and group home services, foster care, adoption and court liaison activities.
+Social workers, such as child welfare specialists, are typically involved with family and community services such as child abuse/neglect investigations, shelter and group home services, foster care, adoption and court liaison activities.
 They manage caseloads and recommend appropriate programs and interventions for children and families.

 8. School Counselor